habedi/chilli/README.md

 ### Documentation

-You can use the `make doc` command to generate the API documentation for Chilli.
+You can use the `make docs` command to generate the API documentation for Chilli.
 This will generate HTML documentation in the `docs/api` directory, which you can serve locally with `make serve-docs` and view in your web browser at `http://localhost:8000/index.html`.

 ### Examples

-Here’s your table with an added **Index** column:

 | **#** | **File**                                                  | **Description**                                                     |
 |-------|-----------------------------------------------------------|---------------------------------------------------------------------|